Volunteering and Service Learning at Urban Roots

 What can I expect to be doing?

-Garden: Get your hands dirty doing one or more of the following: laying and spreading compost, raking, weeding, cleaning out garden beds, planting, and harvesting.
+Garden: Grow food for our community by laying and spreading compost, raking, weeding, cleaning out garden beds, planting, and harvesting.

-Conservation: Jobs include: removing invasive species, planting trees, trimming trees, planting/maintaining rain and pollinator gardens, engaging in citizen science projects, and picking up trash.
+Conservation: Get to know your local ecology by removing invasive species, planting trees, trimming trees, planting/maintaining rain and pollinator gardens, engaging in citizen science projects, and picking up trash.

 What does a 3-hour shift look like?